adilsaid64/distributed-ml-inference-drift-detection/README.md

-# Real-Time Data Drift Monitoring
+# Distributed ML Inference and Data Drift Monitoring

-Exploring what a real-time data drift monitoring solution could look like within MLOps.
+Exploring what a real-time ml inference and data drift monitoring solution could look like within MLOps.

+Goal is to have something that can scale to 200rps.

 ## How It Works
 1. Clients send requests to the Model Server for predictions.